Police nab gang accused of multiple kidnaps at casinos in Manila

 (CNN)Police in the Philippines have arrested dozens of suspects in a major crackdown on kidnapping gangs targeting rich foreigners in Manila.

-The case came to light after a 48-year-old Singaporean woman who police identified as Wu Han was kidnapped on July 17 while playing baccarat at Solaire Resorts and Casino in Pasay City, Metro Manila.
+The case came to light after a 48-year-old Singaporean woman who police identified as Wu Yan was kidnapped on July 17 while playing baccarat at Solaire Resorts and Casino in Pasay City, Metro Manila.

 According to a police statement, Wu was approached by two men who befriended her and encouraged her to come and play with them at another casino nearby.
 After the three entered a car, the men took her to a rented property in Paranaque City where they held her for ransom.